 Also, Kim from Canada wants that her children attend Finnish school, because the family wants to stay in Finland for a long time.
 “In Sweden, we didn’t have relocation help so I didn’t know about any other options than the international school.
 Here we want our children to learn the language and culture, so they will study in Finnish.”

 Does your foreign employee need help with moving to Finland?
-Contact us!Tags: children in Finland, education, family relocation, Finland
+Contact us!Tags: children, education, families, Finland